Half Day Izmir City Tour

 Duration: 9 hours

-In the morning leave Izmir behind and drive to Pamukkale, a natural site and a famous tourist attraction in south-western Turkey in Denizli Province.
-There's nothing quite like the unique experience of Pamukkale, known as the "Cotton Castle" because of its dazzling white, petrified lime castles and cascades and home to Turkey's famous thermal springs.
+In the morning leave Izmir behind and drive to Pamukkale, a natural site and a famous tourist attraction in south-western Turkiye in Denizli Province.
+There's nothing quite like the unique experience of Pamukkale, known as the "Cotton Castle" because of its dazzling white, petrified lime castles and cascades and home to Turkiye's famous thermal springs.
 It is the largest and finest example of elaborate calcium formation in the world, which dominates the landscape miles around.

 The thermal spring water laden with calcareous salt, plunges down the mountain side creating this natural formation of stalactites, cataracts and basins.
 The thermal water has been used since the Roman period for its therapeutic powers.
 Bring along your swimming suit and bathe in the therapeutic pools.